gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

 ### 4.1 Land Cover Dataset

 a.
 First of all, select the years you need/want to map the land cover.
-If you want to prepare land cover map from scratch, start by collecting high-resolution satellite or aerial imagery and ground truth data.
-Preprocess the data by correcting for radiometric and geometric distortions and remove clouds if necessary.
+If you want to prepare a land cover map from scratch, start by collecting high-resolution satellite or aerial imagery and ground truth data.
+Preprocess the data by correcting for radiometric and geometric distortions and removing clouds if necessary.
 Annotate the imagery by defining land cover classes and either manually digitizing or using semi-automatic methods with machine learning tools.
 Validate the dataset through comparison with ground truth and accuracy assessments, then refine as needed.
-Most of the countries or researchers have mapped the land cover in dicerent levels which are publicly available.
+Most countries or researchers have mapped the land cover at different levels that are publicly available.
 You can also find global land cover map datasets in dicerent sources.
-Find the datasets and download the dataset and analyze its quality and reliability for the selected study area.
-While selecting the years, there should be at least three consecutive years for land cover prediction and should be of equal interval.
+Find the datasets, download the dataset, and analyze their quality and reliability for the selected study area.
+While selecting the years, there should be at least three consecutive years for land cover prediction and should be of equal intervals.

 b.
-For the Ben Cat district case study, data were downloaded from Global Land Analysis and Discovery website (link).
+For the Ben Cat district case study, data were downloaded from the Global Land Analysis and Discovery website (link).
 This dataset can be found in 10*10 degree tiles and has a spatial resolution of 0.00025° per pixel (~30 meters at the equator).
-The annual land cover and land use maps of years 2000, 2005, 2010, 2015 and 2020 can be found.
+The annual land cover and land use maps for 2000, 2005, 2010, 2015, and 2020 can be found.

-- First select the grid, where the area of interest falls.
-Since Ben Cat district lies in 20N 100E grid, the grid was selected.
+- First, select the grid, where the area of interest falls.
+Since Ben Cat district lies in the 20N 100E grid, the grid was selected.
 - After the grid selection, the data download links will be listed below.
-- Click the links to download the data for respective years.
+- Click the links to download the data for the respective years.

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/928f8325-1089-4f84-8ca4-04f460f52b89" />

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/e42b2b00-cf37-486e-bf1d-ae9f28b18c31" />

 c.
-Import downloaded data into QGIS, you will see the gradient legend in layer panel.
+Import downloaded data into QGIS to see the gradient legend in the layer panel.
-Refer to this [legend](https://storage.googleapis.com/earthenginepartners-hansen/GLCLU2000-2020/legend.xlsx) on which land cover mapping is based on.
+Refer to this [legend](https://storage.googleapis.com/earthenginepartners-hansen/GLCLU2000-2020/legend.xlsx) on which land cover mapping is based.
 Since we are not working on these all these classes, reclassification is required.
 In this case study, land cover classes were reclassified as follows:
 | Pixel Value Range     | New Pixel Value | Land Cover Class |